-We also have two tertiary campuses.
-North Tec and Te Wananga o Aotearoa share a site in Raumaunga and the University of Auckland campus on Rust Avenue.
-North Tech offers a wide range of vocational subjects up to a Diploma level.
-Te Wananga o Aotearoa provides a range of certificate to degree qualifications is offered including courses in small business, computing, social work, teaching, Māori performing arts and te reo Māori.
-The University of Auckland Faculty of Education (Tai Tokerau Campus) offers a range of education and teacher training to a degree level.
-Distance or correspondence learning options are increasing such as through the Open Polytechnic and Massey University.
+We also have two tertiary campuses: NorthTec and Te Wananga o Aotearoa share a site in Raumaung and the University of Auckland campus on Rust Avenue.
+NorthTec offers a wide range of vocational subjects up to a diploma level.
+Te Wananga o Aotearoa provides a range of certificate to degree qualifications is offered including courses in small business, computing, social work, teaching, Māori performing arts and Te Reo Māori.
+The University of Auckland Faculty of Education (Tai Tokerau Campus) offers a range of education courses and teacher training to degree level.